extric99/Hackintosh-NUC7I7DNKE/README.md

 ## Known Issues
 - DRM issues that are inherent to integrated iGPU only
-- Need to replace wifi/bluetooth to get it working
+- Need to replace builtin wifi to get it working

 ## Bios Setup: